-IDM continues to provide our business partners with a means to create a single User ID that can be leveraged to access multiple CMS applications.
-The modernized IDM system leverages Commercial Off-The-Shelf (COTS) software, which improves overall system maintainability and scalability, while also improving the efficiency at which new applications can be integrated.
+IDM is CMS’ Enterprise Identity Management solution, and as such, continues to provide our business partners with a means to create a single User ID that can be leveraged to access multiple CMS applications.
+IDM leverages Commercial Off-The-Shelf (COTS) software, which improves overall system maintainability and scalability, while also improving the efficiency at which new applications can be integrated.

-On this website, you will find information about the completed migration effort.
+On this website, you will find information about the IDM system.
 You can also access the IDM User Guide (PDF), which documents how to register an IDM User ID, login to IDM, and request an application role.
 Additionally, information regarding the Tier 1 Help Desk that supports your application can also be found here in the event that you require assistance.

 What End Users Can Expect on When They Login to IDM

 All users are required to complete Multi-Factor Authentication at login.
 Users are provided an opportunity to setup their MFA device(s) at the time of account creation.
 Once successfully logged in, the user can always add or update the MFA devices associated with their profile.